Graham's Variety and Perverse Sheaves on the Nilpotent Cone: Acknowledgments

 \section{Acknowledgments}

-The author wishes to thank William Graham for the use of his unpublished results and for his helpful correspondence.
-Special thanks also go to the author's advisor Pramod Achar for all his guidance.
+The author thanks William Graham for the use of his unpublished results and for his wealth of insight and advice on this project.
+This project was completed as the author's dissertation, and thus special thanks and an abundance of gratitude are also extended to her advisor, Pramod Achar.
+The author also thanks Martha Precup for her especially helpful suggestions during the editing process.